 I have seen people who must have pleasure, even though their choice betrays other people and finally results in chaos.
 People in America understand that smoking cigarettes results in various ailments.
 Yet they continue to smoke, leaving their loved ones to suffer the cancer produced by second-hand smoke.

 The statistics reveal that homosexual activity may lead to AIDS.
 Yet the homosexuals continue with their practices, meanwhile hoping for a medicine that will prevent or cure AIDS.
 This refusal to do what is right, and insistence on a cure rather than to cease doing what causes the disease is, I believe, a product of humanistic thinking.

 The human being must always be free to do whatever he or she wants to do, it is maintained, and society must discover a way of preventing or fixing any harm that results.
-Such is the attitude of so many in America today.
-And I notice that the bacteria that cause the diseases, as soon as they are conquered, develop immunity to the medicines that were overcoming them.
+That is the attitude of so many in America today.
+And I notice that as soon as the disease-causing bacteria are conquered, they develop immunity to the medicines that were overcoming them.

 Somehow I see the hand of God in this.
 God protects and heals us when we are doing all we know to avoid trouble.
 But, as the Bible tells us, God does not protect and help fools.

 Moses chose to suffer with the people of God when he could have lived as a noble in the court of Pharaoh.
 Let us, as strangers and aliens, refuse the praise of the world and take our place with the despised saints.

 He regarded disgrace for the sake of Christ as of greater value than the treasures of Egypt, because he was looking ahead to his reward.
 (Hebrews 11:26)